Short breaks and weekend getaways from Melbourne

-Best rainy day attraction: Castlemaine Art Gallery and Historical Museum, housed in a striking art deco building.
+Best rainy-day attraction: Castlemaine Art Museum, housed in a striking art deco building.

 Spotted within the prized Yarra Valley wine region, Healesville is a bustling, picturesque town bursting with appeal.
 Its main street reveals a cluster of speciality shops and superb dining options, while prized wineries and first-rate attractions are only a hop, skip, and a jump away.

 Best outdoor attraction: Healesville Sanctuary.
 Don’t miss the Spirits of the Sky bird show (twice daily).

 Best rainy-day attraction: Head to TarraWarra Museum of Art, then grab an inside table at popular restaurant Innocent Bystander.